eliazulai29/develop-with-aristops/README.md

 ## 🤖 Ask & DeepResearch Features

-### Ask Feature
+### Ask Feature with Intelligence Enhancement

-The Ask feature allows you to chat with your repository using Retrieval Augmented Generation (RAG):
+The Ask feature allows you to chat with your repository using Retrieval Augmented Generation (RAG) enhanced with architectural intelligence:

-- **Context-Aware Responses**: Get accurate answers based on the actual code in your repository
+- **🧠 Context-Aware Responses**: Get accurate answers based on the actual code AND architectural insights in your repository
+- **🏗️ Architectural Understanding**: The system now understands component relationships, patterns, and design decisions
+- **📊 Quality Insights**: Responses include security, performance, and testing analysis
+- **🎯 Developer Guidance**: Get specific HOW/WHERE/WHY answers about your codebase
 - **RAG-Powered**: The system retrieves relevant code snippets to provide grounded responses
 - **Real-Time Streaming**: See responses as they're generated for a more interactive experience
 - **Conversation History**: The system maintains context between questions for more coherent interactions